 - Install the battery with the positive pole (+) facing down.
-Battery leakage could occur if it is not installed correctly. - When replacing the battery, be careful not to bend the electrical terminals or get oil on them.
-Also be careful not to get dirt in the transmitter as it could be damaged. - There is the danger of explosion if the battery is not correctly replaced. - Replace only with the same type battery (CR1620 or equivalent). - Dispose of used batteries according to the following instructions. - Insulate the plus and minus terminals of the battery using cellophane or equivalent tape. - > Never disassemble. - Never throw the battery into fire and/or water. - Never deform or crush.
+Battery leakage could occur if it is not installed correctly. - When replacing the battery, be careful not to touch any of the internal circuitry and electrical terminals, bend the electrical terminals, or get dirt in the transmitter as the transmitter could be damaged. - There is the danger of explosion if the battery is not correctly replaced. - Replace only with the same type battery (CR1620 or equivalent). - Dispose of used batteries according to the following instructions. - Insulate the plus and minus terminals of the battery using cellophane or equivalent tape. - Never disassemble. - > Never throw the battery into fire and/or water. - Never deform or crush.